Causal Identification for Complex Functional Longitudinal Studies: Proposed Method

+where we temporarily write $F_T$ and $F_C$ as the distribution functions of $T$ and $C$.
+We intervene treatment distribution at each time $t_j$ to approximate the pseudo-population where $\bar A$ were to follow $\bbG$ as:

+Here informally, one might understand this intervention as we replace the censoring distribution \eqref{eq:censordist} and treatment distribution \eqref{eq:trtdist} between $(t_j, t_{j + 1}]$ by no censoring as in \eqref{eq:censoringtarget} and targeted treatment distribution $\bbG$ as in \eqref{eq:trtdisttarget}.
+For readers unfamiliar with intervention-based causal inference language, we refer to \citet[Definitions 1 \& 2]{rytgaard2022continuous}.
+A more formal and mathematically rigorous decompositions are given in Section \ref{sec:formal} the appendix.

-We outline a sufficient set of conditions for our Assumptions \ref{assump:intervenable} - \ref{assump:contSRApoint} for easier interpretation.
-We start with a generalized ``strong conditional randomization'', or termed generalized ``coarsening at random'' assumption \citep{heitjan1991ignorability, gill1997coarsening, tsiatis2006semiparametric} in \citet{ying2024causality}.
-We additional define counterfactual confounders $L_{\bar a}(t)$ and assuming that the future cannot affect the past, that is, $L_{\bar a}(t) = L_{\bar a'}(t)$ whenever $\bar a(t) = \bar a'(t)$. \begin{assump}[Strong continuous-time conditional randomization] The treatment assignment is nearly independent of the all potential outcomes and covariates given history, in the sense that there exists a bounded function $\eps(t, \eta) > 0$ with $\int_0^\tau \eps(t, \eta)dt \to 0$ as $\eta \to 0$, such that for any $t \in [0, \tau]$, $\eta > 0$,
+To eliminate confounder bias, we need to make sure there is no unmeasured confounders.
+We adapt the commonly known ``coarsening at random'' \citep{heitjan1991ignorability} assumption into: \begin{assumption}[Full conditional randomization] The treatment assignment is independent of the all potential outcomes and covariates given history, in the sense that there exists a bounded function $\eps(t, \eta) > 0$ with $\int_0^\infty \eps(t, \eta)dt \to 0$ as $\eta \to 0$, such that for any $t \in [0, \infty]$, $\eta > 0$,